stypr/clubhouse-py/README.md

 1. [This technical post](https://theori.io/research/korean/analyzing-clubhouse) already explains things really well about the current situation.
 2. I was also curious and read some documentations in Agora.io ([Reference](https://docs.agora.io/en/Voice/channel_encryption_android))
-3. As mentioned in the technical post, it looks like the communication is never done.
+3. As mentioned in the technical post, it looks like the communication encryption is never done.
-4. Also, ny looking at those documentations and my codes, you have now noticed that the `enableEncryption` is never used in my code.
+4. Also, ny looking at those documentations and my codes, you may have already noticed that the `enableEncryption` is never used here.
-5. In the latest version, they seem to add the encryption but it is not yet used.
-It should be fixed in upcoming releases.
+5. In the latest version, they have added the encryption routine but it is not yet used.
+It should be fixed in the upcoming releases.

 > I heard that the app is also using Camera permissions.
 I am really worried right now.

-You don't have to worry.

-There are some things to know here.
+You don't have to worry about this as well.
+There are some things to share here.

 1. It may have been turned on because you tried to take a photo of yourself to put a profile image.
 2. ... or the voice SDK is trying to secretly access your camera.
 But from my analysis, I don't see anything like that happening from the App to take photos or videos.
-Although they have feature to communicate with video stuff, the app does not use that part of the feature.
+Although they have the feature to communicate with your camera, the app does not use that part of the feature atm.
 (Confirmed safe as of Feb 2021)

 > I heard that the app is also taking your information while adding your Instagram/Twitter accounts.  did you check that?